 Urinary tract infections (UTIs) cause symptoms of pain and inflammation in the affected area of the urinary system.
-The infection occurs most commonly in the bladder but can also affect the urethra, ureters, and kidneys.
+The infection occurs most commonly in the bladder but can also affect the urethra and ureters.
 People of any age or gender can get a UTI, but they’re significantly more common in women than in men.

 Symptoms of a UTI